rwieruch/blog_robinwieruch_content/react-hooks-migration.md

 +++
 title = "React Hooks: Migration from Class to Function Components" description = "React Hooks change how we will write React applications in the future.
-This tutorial shows how to migrate from React class components to React Function components with React Hooks ..." date = "2019-03-26T07:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+This tutorial shows how to convert from React class components to React Function components with React Hooks ..." date = "2019-03-26T07:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]